Steampunk1453/store-checkout-service/README.md

   Service uses synchronized for controller methods for only one thread executes method at same time

-  Service has got unit and integration tests
+  Service implements unit and integration tests

 * TODO